23o4i7/Sean-Sejin-Docs/docs/createDiscordAccount.md

 3. Click the ***x*** to enable Developer Mode.
 A second option will appear, ***Application Test Mode***.
 You can ignore this setting for now, it is reserved for Discord applications that require payment processes. <br><br>![devEnabled](../graphics/devModeEnabled.png)<br>

+---

+## Conclusion
+{: .no_toc }

 Congratulations!
-Now that you have a Discord account set up and Developer Mode enabled, you can start making bots and applications on Discord!
+Now that you have a Discord account set up and Developer Mode enabled, you can start making applications on Discord!